iheartradio/open-m3u8/README.md

 ## Rationale

 We would like to give back to the open source community surrounding Android that has helped make iHeartRadio a success.
-By using the 3-clause BSD license we hope to make this code as usable as possible.
+By using the MIT license we hope to make this code as usable as possible.